 About the Department of Public Health

-The Department of Public Health Education offers the Bachelor of Science (B.S.) degree in public health education with a concentration in Community Health Education, the Bachelor of Science (B.S.) degree in public health education with a concentration in Health Studies online,Master of Public Health (MPH) degree and Doctor of Public Health (DrPH) degree, both in community health education.
+The Department of Public Health Education offers the Bachelor of Science (B.S.) degree in public health education with a concentration in Community Health Education, the Bachelor of Science (B.S.) degree in public health education with a concentration in Health Studies online,Master of Public Health (MPH) degree and Doctorate of Public Health (PhD) degree, both in community health education.

 The B.S. in Public Health Education with a Concentration in Community Health Education

 provides field experiences in public and private agencies as a part of the professional preparation program.
 Students are prepared to plan and implement community health programs to reduce or prevent a wide variety of health problems.
 In addition, Community Health Education graduates are eligible candidates for national credentialing as a Certified Health Education Specialist (C.H.E.S.).